arcolife/multivm_db_bench/README.md

       - `/home/native` with `aio=native`
       - `/home/threads` with `aio=threads`

-  5. Install the python2 module `parallel-ssh` via pip.
+  5. Install the python2 module `parallel-ssh` via pip, on your host.
     (you'd have to temporarily enable epel repo for installing pip on rhel)

-  6. You have passwordless ssh access to all VMs from host machine.
+  6. Ensure you have passwordless ssh access to all VMs from host machine.

 ## TODO: